-Strategy Tasks Task Timeline Responsibility Improve staff awareness and educate Annual survey about disability with current November 2017 Community about different disability shire staff Development Officer Facilitate employment outcomes at Building a partnership with a DES provider December 2017 Community completion to give inclusive opportunities Development Officer
+Strategy Tasks Task Timeline Responsibility Improve staff awareness and educate Annual survey about disability with current Ongoing Community about different disability shire staff Development Officer

 Discussion with Shire Senior staff has lead to the outcome below:

 Outcome 7 refers to people with disability having the same opportunities as other people to obtain and maintain employment with a public authority.
 The results of this section are shown by monitoring staff behaviour and in (Chart 10).
 10 replies show the Shire as average with 2 identifying the Shire as excellent when employing people with disability elements in the community.
 Some of the qualitative feedback in these areas included: